gabrielemarino-gm/Search-Engine-MIRCV/README.md

     -   `-c`: Enable compression of the index.
     -   `-d`: Enable debug files creation.

-## Making Queries
+## Query Handler

--   To make a query, use the command:

-    `makeQuery [s|q]`

-    -   `s`: Useful for setting up the system.
+The Query Handler allows you to make queries interactively.
+At first the system will ask the user for a configuration, which it will save and will not be asked again (unless the user uses the comma s).
+While the Query Handler is active, the user can use the following command:
+- Use `s` to set up your system and configure recovery options.
-    -   `q`: Exit from the query handler mode.
+- Use "q" to exit the query manager.

 ## Evaluating Performance

--   To evaluate the performance of the model, use the command:
+To evaluate the performance of the model, use the command: `evaluatePerformance` This uses the <a href="https://github.com/usnistgov/trec_eval">Trec-Eval<\a> tool.

-    `evaluatePerformance`
+Play Attention: The Trec-Eval tool must be already compiled.
+The user can olso use the following optional command:

+    phpCopy code
+    `evaluatePerformance -in <trec_eval_local_path> -out <outpath_for_results> -y <2019 or 2020>`

+    -   `-in <trec_eval_local_path>`: the path of the local Trec-Eval tool.
+DEFAULT: take the path from the config file.
+    -   `-out <outpath_for_results>`: the path of the output file with the file txt to give in input to Trec-Eval tool.
+DEFAULT: data/trec-eval/resultsTrecEval.txt
-    -   This uses the `trec_eval` tool.
+    -   `-y`: choose the year of the Trec-Eval tool.
+2020 or 2019.
+DEFAULT: 2020.

-## Query Handler

-The Query Handler allows you to interactively make queries.
--   Use `s` to set up the system and configure retrieval options.
--   Use `q` to exit the Query Handler.

-## System Setup
+## System Setup for Query Handler

 -   When prompted, choose between disjunctive and conjunctive mode.
 -   Select the algorithm (DAAT or MaxScore) for the query.